UoW-CPC/ADTGenerator/README.md

 - All the operations in the API are logged and stored in a configuration dictionary.

 ## Using the API
-- In order to run the API, it is required to run the following command:
+- In order to run the API, it is required to execute the `python flask.py`
-`python flask.py`